rantahar/Lattice-Field-Theory/source/index.rst

 The Monte Carlo Method can be made even more efficient using importance sampling.
 Again, we already do this in our example program.

-The integrand in our simulations has a small value in most of the integration space.
-The integral is dominated by a small region of space.
-If we use completely random points in the Monte Carlo estimate, most of the values will be very small and only a small fraction will actually contribute to the integral.

-Instead we choose the random points from a distribution and mimics the function we are integrating.
-This leads to more measurements actually contributing to the result and reduces the variance.

-In lattice simulation we are integrating
+We integrate

 .. math::
    \int d\phi e^{-S}
    :label:

-The function is exponentially peaked where S is small.
+The weight function of the Gibbs ensemble is exponentially peaked where S is small.
 Further, :math:`S` is an extensive quantity, meaning it grows with the volume.
 The function gets more peaked as the volume increases.
+If we use completely random points in the Monte Carlo estimate, most of the values will be very small and only a small fraction will actually contribute to the integral.

+Instead we should choose the random points from a distribution and mimics the function we are integrating.
+This leads to more measurements actually contributing to the result and reduces the variance.

 Say we are integrating